Lead Opinion

 A year later respondent, by this time proceeding pro se, filed a state habeas corpus petition claiming that he had been denied due process of law by the prosecution’s withholding of the victim’s statements.
 The State sought dismissal of his

 At oral argument on appeal to the Court of Appeals for the Fourth Circuit, respondent abandoned any claim of ineffective assistance of counsel but asserted that counsel had mistakenly omitted his discovery claim from the petition for appeal and that this error was cause for his default.
 A divided panel of the Court of Appeals reversed and remanded.
 Carrier v.
-Hutto, 724 F. 2d 396 (1983).
-The court construed respondent‘s objection to the denial of discovery as having rested throughout on a contention that Brady v.
-Maryland, 373 U. S. 83 (1963), requires the prosecution to disclose any evidence that might be material to guilt whether or not it is
+Hutto,

-“[A]lthough the likelihood of attorney error appears very great in this case, we lack testimony from Carrier‘s counsel which might disclose a strategic reason for failing to appeal the Brady issue.
-The question of counsel‘s motivation is one of fact for the district court to resolve upon taking further evidence.”
+“[Although the likelihood of attorney error appears very great in this case, we lack testimony from Carrier’s counsel which might disclose a strategic reason for failing to appeal the Brady issue.
+The question of counsel’s motivation is one of fact for the district court to resolve upon taking further evidence.”
 Id., at 402.

 The court also ruled that the District Court erred in suggesting that respondent should establish cause for the default in the state courts.
-“The exhaustion requirement of
+“The exhaustion requirement of 28 U. S. C. § 2254 pertains to independent claims for habeas relief, not to the proffer of Waimvright cause and prejudice.”
+Ibid.
+Since respondent did not allege ineffective assistance

-The dissenting judge believed that the petition should have been dismissed for failure to exhaust state remedies because respondent had never presented his discovery claim as a denial of due process in the state courts, id., at 403-404 (Hall, J., dissenting), and differed with the majority‘s interpretation of the cause standard because “[it] will ultimately allow the exception to swallow the rule.”
+The dissenting judge believed that the petition should have been dismissed for failure to exhaust state remedies because respondent had never presented his discovery claim as a denial of due process in the state courts, id., at 403-404 (Hall, J., dissenting), and differed with the majority’s interpretation of the cause standard because “[it] will ultimately allow the exception to swallow the rule.”
 Id., at 405.
-The State sought rehearing, and the en banc Court of Appeals adopted the panel majority‘s decision, with four judges dissenting.
+The State sought rehearing, and the en banc Court of Appeals adopted the panel majority’s decision, with four judges dissenting.
 Carrier v.
-Hutto, 754 F. 2d 520 (1985).
-We now reverse and remand.
+Hutto,

-“We do not suggest that every astute counsel would have relied upon Winship to assert the unconstitutionality of a rule saddling criminal defendants with the burden of proving an affirmative defense.
+“We do not suggest that every astute counsel would have relied upon Winship to assert the unconstitutionally of a rule saddling criminal defendants with the burden of proving an affirmative defense.
 Every trial presents a myriad of possible claims.
 Counsel might have overlooked or chosen to omit respondents’ due process argument while pursuing other avenues of defense.
 We have long recognized, however, that the Constitution guarantees criminal defendants only a fair trial and a competent attorney.
 It does not insure that defense counsel will recognize and raise every conceivable constitutional claim.
 Where the basis of a constitutional claim is available, and other defense counsel have perceived and litigated that claim, the demands of comity and finality counsel against labeling alleged unawareness of the objection as a cause for a procedural default.”
 Id., at 133-134 (footnote omitted).

-The thrust of this part of our decision in Engle is unmistakable: the mere fact that counsel failed to recognize the factual or legal basis for a claim, or failed to raise the claim despite recognizing it, does not constitute cause for a procedural de-
+The thrust of this part of our decision in Engle is unmistakable: the mere fact that counsel failed to recognize the factual or legal basis for a claim, or failed to raise the claim despite recognizing it, does not constitute cause for a procedural de

 Indeed, the rule applied by the Court of Appeals would significantly increase the costs associated with a procedural default in many cases.
-In order to determine whether there was cause for a procedural default, federal habeas courts would routinely be required to hold evidentiary hearings to determine what prompted counsel‘s failure to raise the claim in question.
+In order to determine whether there was cause for a procedural default, federal habeas courts would routinely be required to hold evidentiary hearings to determine what prompted counsel’s failure to raise the claim in question.
 While the federal habeas courts would no doubt strive to minimize the burdens to all concerned through the use of affidavits or other simplifying procedures, we are not prepared to assume that these costs would be negligible, particularly since, as we observed in Strickland v.
-Washington, 466 U. S. 668, 690 (1984), “[i]ntensive scrutiny of counsel . . . could dampen the ardor and impair the independence of defense counsel, discourage the acceptance of assigned cases,
+Washington,

 We think, then, that the question of cause for a procedural default does not turn on whether counsel erred or on the kind of error counsel may have made.
 So long as a defendant is represented by counsel whose performance is not constitutionally ineffective under the standard established in Strickland v.
 Washington, supra, we discern no inequity in requiring him to bear the risk of attorney error that results in a procedural default.
-Instead, we think that the existence of cause for a procedural default must ordinarily turn on whether the prisoner can show that some objective factor external to the defense impeded counsel‘s efforts to comply with the State‘s procedural rule.
+Instead, we think that the existence of cause for a procedural default must ordinarily turn on whether the prisoner can show that some objective factor external to the defense impeded counsel’s efforts to comply with the State’s procedural rule.
 Without attempting an exhaustive catalog of such objective impediments to compliance with a procedural rule, we note that a showing that the factual or legal basis for a claim was not reasonably available to counsel, see Reed v.
-Ross, 468 U. S., at 16, or that “some interference by officials,” Brown v.
-Allen, 344 U. S. 443, 486 (1953), made compliance impracticable, would constitute cause under this standard.
+Ross,

 Similarly, if the procedural default is the result of ineffective assistance of counsel, the Sixth Amendment itself requires that responsibility for the default be imputed to the State, which may not “conduc[t] trials at which persons who face incarceration must defend themselves without adequate legal assistance.”
 Cuyler v.
-Sullivan, 446 U. S. 335, 344 (1980).
-Ineffective assistance of counsel, then, is cause for a procedural default.
-However, we think that the exhaustion
+Sullivan,

 It is clear that respondent failed to show or even allege cause for his procedural default under this standard for cause, which Engle squarely supports.
 Respondent argues nevertheless that his case is not controlled by Engle because it involves a procedural default on appeal rather than at trial.
 Respondent does not dispute, however, that the cause and prejudice test applies to procedural defaults on appeal, as we plainly indicated in Reed v.
-Ross, 468 U. S., at 11.
-Reed, which involved a claim that was defaulted on appeal, held that a habeas petitioner could establish cause for a procedural default if his claim is “so novel that its legal basis is not rea-
+Ross,

 The distinction respondent would have us draw must therefore be made, if at all, in terms of the content of the cause requirement as applied to procedural defaults on appeal.
 Accordingly, respondent asks us to affirm the Court of Appeals’ judgment on the narrow ground that even if counsel’s ignorance or inadvertence does not constitute cause for a procedural default at trial, it does constitute cause for a procedural default on appeal.
 In support of this distinction, respondent asserts that the concerns that underlie the cause and prejudice test are not present in the case of defaults on appeal.
 A default on appeal, he maintains, does not detract from the significance of the trial or from the development of a full trial record, or deprive the trial court of an opportunity to correct error without the need for retrial.
 Moreover, unlike the rapid pace of trial, in which it is a matter of necessity that counsel’s decisions bind the defendant, “the appellate process affords the attorney time for reflection, research, and full consultation with his client.”
 Brief for Respondent 19.
 Finally, respondent suggests that there is no likelihood that an attorney will preserve an objection at trial yet choose to withhold it on appeal in order to “sandbag” the prosecution by raising the claim on federal habeas if relief is denied by the state courts.